giove91/arithmat/README.md

   Return the arithmetic Tutte polynomial of the matroid.

 * `reduction()`
-  Return the reduction of the matroid, as defined in [PP19].
+  Return the reduction of the matroid, defined in [PP19, Section 4].

 * `check_representation(A, ordered_groundset=None)`
   Check if the given integer matrix `A` is a representation of the matroid.
   The optional parameter `ordered_groundset` specifies the bijection between the columns of the matrix and the groundset.

 * `all_representations(ordered_groundset=None)`
-  Generator of all non-equivalent essential representations of the matroid, computed using the algorithm described in [PP19].
+  Generator of all non-equivalent essential representations of the matroid, computed using the algorithm of [PP19, Section 5].

 * `num_representations()`
   Return the number of non-equivalent essential representations of the matroid.
-  This is not faster than `all_representations`.
+  This calls `all_representations`.

 * `representation(ordered_groundset=None)`
   Return any essential representation of the matroid, or `None` if the matroid is not representable.